RobotsAndPencils/AsyncHTTPNetworkService/README.md

 # Example App

 Included in this repo is a SwiftUI example app using AsyncHTTPNetworkService connecting to a Giphy api.
 Included is showing how using Codable to decode to objects easily.

+The network calls to connect to Giphy is layed out in [AsyncService.swift](https://github.com/RobotsAndPencils/AsyncHTTPNetworkService/blob/main/AsyncNetworkServiceExample/AsyncService.swift)

+Inside the `GiphyService` class is a list of Routes that are connected, and a function for each endpoint that is connected.

+The init of the `GiphyService` includes an `APIKeyRequestModifier` that adds the a `api_key` to the header on each network request.

 ## Maintainers